 On the upper left side of the first page, put your name, address, and phone number.
 In the center of the first page, about halfway down, put the title of your article.
 I use all caps to ensure it stands out.

 Titles are important.
 Providing a good title means the editor doesn't have to try come up with one.
 You'd like something fairly short, somewhat descriptive of the subject of the article, and alluring enough to make someone paging through the magazine want to read more.
 "Painting Your Aircraft" is a good utilitarian title, for instance.
 Nothing really wrong with it.
 But a title like "The Crowning Touch" raises curiosity, and hopefully hooks the reader.

 Skip another line under the title, then put your byline centered on the page.
 "Byline"?
 It's just a line saying "By Joe Smith" or whatever your name is.

 Then skip another line or two and start the article.
 Indent each paragraph, and don't put an extra line between the paragraphs.
 Use subheadings if you desire.
 At the end of the article, skip a couple a lines, and center "THE END" on the page…that's so the editor knows the article is indeed over, in case they are worried about missing pages.

-If you're submitting the article in hard copy or as a word-processor file attachment, double-space the entire body of the article.
 Put a header at the top of each page with the title and your name (The Crowning Touch/Smith).
-If you submit as ordinary text on a regular email, don't insert any manual page breaks or headers, or add carriage returns to simulate double-spacing.
+Don't insert any manual page breaks, or add carriage returns to simulate double-spacing.